 The GOAL of the HPB AHEC is facilitate access to an abundant supply of knowledgeable and culturally competent providers through training and recruitment partnerships that will improve the diversity, distribution and quality of the health professions workforce.

 AHECs provide accredited, high quality continuing education offerings and professional support to meet the needs of health care professionals, especially those practicing in underserved areas.
 These programs are designed to enhance clinical skills and help maintain professional certifications.
 Programs also focus on recruitment, placement and retention activities to address community and state health care workforce needs.

-The following are grants and contracts revived by the Hawaiʻi/Pacific Basin AHEC for assessing and developing the local health workforce pipeline.
+Grants and contracts revived by the Hawaiʻi/Pacific Basin AHEC for assessing and developing the local health workforce pipeline:

 Hawaii State Loan Repayment Program Grant

 A grant designed to help improve access to health care in underserved communities of Hawaii by increasuing the number of primary care providers working in Health Professions Shortage Areas (HPSAs)This grants will provide incentives to 12 MD, DO, NP, or PA primary care providers to work in HPSAs

 This National Institutes of Health Science Education Partnership Award provides $1,310,000 over five years for AHEC to work with the Hawaiʻi Department of Education, American Samoa, Palau and Commonwealth of the Northern Mariana Islands, researchers, educators and the local science center (Bishop Museum) to create an inquiry based middle school science curriculum that will incorporate hands-on activities, electronic and face to face researcher field trips to classes and career awareness.

 Current Projects: Take a look at what we've been working on over the past year, here.